cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/inputting-summarizedexperiment-into-microbiomestat.md

 For efficient analysis, features with an aggregate count of zero in the assay data are excluded during the conversion process.

-Utilizing the `mStat_convert_SummarizedExperiment_to_data_obj` function ensures that the SummarizedExperiment data is appropriately structured for subsequent analysis within the MicrobiomeStat environment.
-This streamlined conversion process aids in maintaining data integrity and simplifies the data preparation step for users.